frangio68/MINOA_Research_Challenge/README.md

 MINOA Supervisory Board, and in particular to the Project Coordinator Frauke Liers, for their unrelenting support to the Challenge during these complicated times.
-Specific kudos to Dennis Adelh&uumlaut;tte for his collaboration, in particular regarding the management of the MINOA web pages.
+Specific kudos to Dennis Adelh&uuml;tte for his collaboration, in particular regarding the management of the MINOA web pages.